redstrate/redstrate.com/content/blog/jetbrains-analytics/index.md

 ![Is this a bug?](analytics.webp)

 [^1]: I would argue they should focus less on "enforcing license compliance" and actually making good IDEs, you know - the thing they used to do.
-If they're so worried about people freeloading and letting them bleed money, they should consider stop wasting money on AI instead.
+If they're so worried about people freeloading and letting them bleed money, they could stop wasting money on AI instead.